Mithilesh8144/Password-strength-predictor-using-deep-learning-and-NLP/README.md

 # Password-Manager and strength-predictor app
-# Strength predictor using Deeplearning and Natural Language Processing
+# Strength predictor using Deep Learning and Natural Language Processing